Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

    The Soft Body simulation tends to get unstable if you use a value of 0.999, so you should lower this value a bit if that happens.
 Push
-   How much the softbody resist being scrunched together, like a compression spring.
+   How much the softbody resists being scrunched together, like a compression spring.
 Low values for fabric, high values for inflated objects and stiff material.
 Damp
    The friction for edge springs.
 High values (max of 50) dampen the *Push* / *Pull* effect and calm down the cloth.